WinVector/Examples/LogisticOmit/logistic_omit.md

     ## (Intercept)           x     omitted
     ##   0.5772151   3.1415914   2.7182800

-Notice we recover our expected coefficients.
-We could use these inferred coefficients to answer questions about how probabilities of outcomes varies with changes in variables.
+Notice we recover the same coefficients as before.
+We could use these inferred coefficients to answer questions about how probabilities of outcomes varies with changes in variables in the data.

 ### Omitting a Variable, Again

-Now, let’s try (and fail to) repeat our omitted variable experiment.
+Now, let’s try to (and fail to) repeat our omitted variable experiment.

-First we confirm `omitted` is mean zero and uncorrelated with our variable `x`, even under the new data set and new row weight distribution.
+First we confirm `omitted` is mean zero and uncorrelated with our variable `x`, even in the new data set and new row weight distribution.

 ``` r
 # check mean zero
 sum(d_logistic$omitted * d_logistic$wt) / sum(d_logistic$wt)
 ```

-    ## [1] 2.022037e-17
+    ## [1] 1.50162e-17

 ``` r
 # check uncorrelated